barbarer/py4e-int/_sources/iterations/peer_in.rst

    :author: Cynthia Taylor
    :practice: T

-   Generate the times table for any n like-
+   Which of the following code generates the times table for any n as shown below?

    For n = 4,